-Section 454.52(a)(2)(B) also states that "the commission may approve procurement of resource types that will reduce the overall emissions of greenhouse gases from the electricity sector and meet the other goals specified in paragraph (1), but due to the nature of the technology or fuel source may not compete favorably in price against other resources over the time period of the integrated resource plan."15 expensive due to their emerging nature and the fact that they are not currently commercially available at competitive prices.
+Section 454.52(a)(2)(B) also states that "the commission may approve procurement of resource types that will reduce the overall emissions of greenhouse gases from the electricity sector and meet the other goals specified in paragraph (1), but due to the nature of the technology or fuel source may not compete favorably in price against other resources over the time period of the integrated resource plan."

 This represents a second important criterion for the selection of LLT resources to be centrally procured.
-We are intentionally focused on resources that we believe could be important to the electricity sector as a whole in achieving California's SB 100 goals by 2045, but which will be inherently more
+We are intentionally focused on resources that we believe could be important to the electricity sector as a whole in achieving California's SB 100 goals by 2045, but which will be inherently more expensive due to their emerging nature and the fact that they are not currently commercially available at competitive prices.

-15 Paragraph (1) refers to the requirement for LSEs to periodically submit individual IRPs, and to address certain policy requirements within them, including, but not limited to, minimizing bill impacts, maintaining just and reasonable rates, and meeting GHG and RPS goals.
+&lt;sup>15 Paragraph (1) refers to the requirement for LSEs to periodically submit individual IRPs, and to address certain policy requirements within them, including, but not limited to, minimizing bill impacts, maintaining just and reasonable rates, and meeting GHG and RPS goals.